-How can you find out whether it is banned in your state or not?
-It may be possible that you reside in a state where a dog’s piercing is not illegal.
+It may be possible that you reside in a state where piercing your dog’s ears is not illegal.

-After the news that gothic kittens have been pierced all along their spine, this decision was brought forth.
-New Jersey is the next one following New York.
+After the news that gothic kittens have been pierced all along their spine, this decision to ban animal piercing was brought forth.

 Can Your Dog Take Its Piercing Off?

-There are chances that your dog would feel uncomfortable.
-And they get them removed while scratching.
-You can guard your dog but for how long?
-Eventually, he will succeed.
+There are chances that your dog would feel uncomfortable and get them removed while scratching.

 What Do People Think About It?

-According to a poll conducted by petplace.com, 96% of people did not approve of this idea.
-The total number of persons asked was 800.
+According to a poll conducted by petplace.com, out of 800 respondents, 96% did not approve of this idea.

 Is There Any Alternative To Piercing?